bookofproofs/bookofproofs.github.io/_sources/history/20th-century/keast.md

 ### Mathematical Profile (Excerpt):
 * His parents were John Keast (born in Broxburn in 1913), a bus driver, and Rose Gorman (born in Broxburn in 1918).
-* At the Academy, Keast met Kathleen Duffin; they married in 1967.
 * In October 1960, Keast began his studies at the University of Edinburgh taking courses in mathematics, physics and chemistry.
 * It was Jim Fulton's honours course on numerical analysis which was particularly influential in inspiring Keast to become a numerical analyst.
 * At Edinburgh University, Keast was in a class which contained a number of students who went on to academic careers including Colin Campbell, whose career was at the University of St Andrews, and Alistair Watson, whose career was at Dundee University.